 - Relate two causes of fetal asphyxia for each of the following: uterine blood flow, placental factors, and fetal factors.

 - Explain various methods of antepartum testing.

 - Discuss the components of clear, concise, defensible reporting and nursing documentation.

 - Differentiate characteristics of Category I, II, and III patterns.

 Contact Hours: 5

-Premier Health is approved as a provider of nursing continuing professional development by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-(OBN-001-91)
+Kettering Health is approved with distinction as a provider of nursing continuing professional development by Maryland Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Faculty: AWHONN FHM Instructors